STRd6/runner/package_runner.coffee.md

 Run a package in an iframe.

-Reload command will get the state of the app, replace the iframe with a clean one, boot the new package and reload the app state.
+The `launch` command will get the state of the app, replace the iframe with a clean one, boot the new package and reload the app state.
+You can also optionally pass in an app state to launch into.

-When given a document the package runner
+One example use of hot reloading is if you are modifying your css you can run several instances of your app and navigate to different states.
+Then you can see in real time how the css changes affect each one.

+The package runner assumes that it has total control over the document so you probably won't want to give it the one in your own window.

     {extend} = require "util"